JosephLongworth/merge/readme.txt

 1. Original message from master

-2. Message to be change in both branches
+2. Message was changed in both branches

+4. Message in branch 4 only